University LibraryStudents

 The Academic Services Team work closely with academic Schools on both campuses to support learning, teaching and research.
 They work in partnership with academic staff to develop student information and digital literacy skills as part of the curriculum, and as part of University skills programmes for both taught and research students.
 They develop learning materials and subject guides, and offer a range of services to the academic research community.

-The Academic Services Team includes the Academic Services Managers, Academic Librarians and Library Support Officers.
+The Academic Services Team includes the Library Academic Experience Lead, Academic Librarians and Library Support Officer.
 Academic Schools are supported by Academic Librarians who are responsible for working in partnership with the staff and students in the School to meet and respond to their changing needs.

 User Services Team